logzio/logz-docs/_source/logzio_collections/_shippers/s3-bucket.md

 * **The log path after the prefix must come in alphabetical order** \\
   We recommend starting the object name (after the prefix) with the Unix epoch time.
-  The unix epoch time is always increasing, ensuring we can always fetch your incoming logs.
+  The Unix epoch time is always increasing, ensuring we can always fetch your incoming logs.

 ## Setup